Robert Falcon Scott: Recognition

-In the dozen years following the tragedy, more than 30 monuments and memorials were set up in Britain alone.
-These ranged from simple relics—e.g. Scott's sledging flag in Exeter Cathedral—to the foundation of the Scott Polar Research Institute at Cambridge.
+In the dozen years following the tragedy, more than 30 monuments and memorials were set up in Britain alone, including the foundation of the Scott Polar Research Institute at Cambridge.
 Many more were established in other parts of the world, including a statue sculpted by Scott's widow for his New Zealand base in Christchurch.

-The Museum of Oxford contains some of his personal belongings on display, including a marmalade tin gifted to him by an Oxford businessman which was recovered from the site of his death.
+A number of institutions have relics and personal belongings from the expedition.
+Scott's snow shoes, sledging goggles and the book bag for his diary are held in the National Maritime Museum at Greenwich.
+The Museum of Oxford contains among other items a marmalade tin gifted to Scott by an Oxford businessman which was recovered from the site of his death.
+The Museum of Timekeeping at Upton Hall, Nottinghamshire, England, has the pocket watch which was found with his body.
+Scott's sledging flag is held in Exeter Cathedral.